chris-wamae/kindledecision/README.md

 ## Application Status

-This application is currently not being updated, but this might change in the future
+This application is currently still under development

 ## Author and License